Occupational Illnesses Claims Lawyers in Santa Ana

 - Physical injuries: Conditions such as lower back pain or a hernia may also be considered under the definition of an occupational illness in cases where they stemmed from continued activity.

 In short, any disease which is directly caused by prolonged exposure to the working environment may qualify the victim for workers compensation.
-If you are unsure if your workers compensation claim is being treated unfairly, our firm can provide straightforward legal advice regarding your case.
+If you are unsure if your claim is being treated unfairly, our firm can provide straightforward legal advice regarding your case.
 Do not hesitate to contact our offices.

 Big Firm Results & Success – Small Firm Personalized Service